-The Public Safety Department provides 24 hour-a-day police services to persons and property on college grounds, facilities, parking lots, and at adjacent or offsite locations.
+The District Public Safety Department provides police services to the college community and their property on college grounds, facilities, and parking lots.
 However, all persons on college grounds are primarily responsible for their own safety and property.

-District police officers are sworn officers in compliance with the California Education Code and the California Penal Code, and have full law enforcement authority throughout the state.
-They are vested with full law enforcement powers and responsibilities as local police and sheriff's deputies in your home community.
+District Public Safety Officers are sworn officers in compliance with the California Education Code and the California Penal Code, and have the same full law enforcement powers and responsibilities as local police and sheriff's deputies in your home community.

-In addition to District police officers, the department employs uniformed student community service officers who provide building security, escorts, and assistance with special events.
+In addition to the District Public Safety Officers, the Department employs uniformed Public Safety Assistants who provide building security, escorts, and assistance with special events

-The District police have established Memorandums of Understanding (MOUs) with local law enforcement agencies in which the two colleges are located.
-The mutual agreements allow the District police to have primary operational responsibility for law enforcement and investigative services on college district property, with the assurance that local law enforcement agencies can be called for assistance and mutual aid as appropriate.
-Copies of these agreements are available to the public at the Public Safety Department headquarters located on the Grossmont College campus, and are also available at the Public Safety office at the Student Services One-Stop Center at Cuyamaca College.
+The District Public Safety Department has established Memorandums of Understanding (MOUs) with local law enforcement agencies in whose jurisdictions the two colleges are located.
+The mutual agreements allow the District Public Safety Department to have primary operational responsibility for law enforcement and investigative services on college district property, with the assurance that local law enforcement agencies can be called for assistance and mutual aid as appropriate.
+Copies of these agreements are available to the public at the Public Safety Office in the Student Services One-Stop Center